 It’s true.
 Robots will eventually make your job obsolete—but that doesn’t necessarily mean the world’s end is nigh.
 In fact, the coming decades between 2020 and 2040 will see an explosion of job growth … at least in select industries.

-You see, the next two decades represent the last great age of mass employment, the last decades before our machines grow smart enough and capable enough to take over much of the labour market.
+You see, the next two decades represent the last great age of mass employment, the last decades before our machines grow smart enough and capable enough to take over much of the labor market.

 The following is a list of projects, trends, and fields that will comprise the bulk of future job growth for the next two decades.
 It’s important to note this list doesn’t represent the full list of job creators.
 For example, there will always be jobs in tech and science (STEM jobs).
 Trouble is, the skills needed to enter these industries are so specialized and difficult to attain that they won’t save the masses from unemployment.